So, you have a bent penis. Scary, huh? Every sexual thing that is abnormal scares the crap out of us! And then we hear about surgery! Even worse!

 I have researched 23 penile traction devices (commonly called penis extenders).

 There are only two that met all my requirements for quality.
 These two units are well made, easy to use, durable, medically approved, and guaranteed by the manufacturer.
-They are X4Labs and Quick Extender Pro.
-Either one works very well.
+They are Quick Extender Pro and X4Labs.

 Either one should solve 99% of all bent penis problems, safely and easily.